 README.md that serves as a first/landing page for your document.
 To create a multi-page document start with the following:

-index.mdfile should contain a description of the document as well as copyright information.
+index.mdfile should contain a description of the document.
 Look to other documents as examples.
 Also, if the document is available in more than one language, they should all be linked from this page.

 --- isBookIndex: true ---

 Unlike with a single-page document, you no longer need to add to index.md.
 The rest of your document steps should be as follows:

 SUMMARY.mdis the file that determines the display of the table of contents for your document.
 The markdown list hierarchy determines the nesting of contents titles in your sidebar.
 Each chapter title is written as a link to either a single markdown file per chapter or as a link to a specific heading within that markdown file.